Authored by Dale Nickey;

 “If I Could Only Remember My Name” (David Crosby)

 However before the fall, Crosby’s solid Irish constitution somehow allowed him to function well enough to participate in some of CSN’s best work and also craft his first (and best) solo album, “If I Could Only Remember My Name”.
 Released in 1971, an all-star cast from both the San Francisco and Laurel Canyon music scenes turned up to aid Crosby in his era of need.
 Crosby is simultaneously out of his head and in the zone on this psychotropic yet tightly focused collection of head tunes.
 On this album Crosby was blessed/cursed with the perfect mixture of genius and madness that is the hallmark of timeless art.
 Additionally, this album boasts one of the greatest cover photos ever.
 Crosby is the only artist on this list to navigate a complete turnaround courtesy of a life saving liver transplant.
-He remains sober and prolific to this day.
+He remains present and prolific to this day.
 However, he has yet to release a work to match “If I Could Only Remember My Name”.

 The lingering spirit of Hinton hung over the sessions.
 Specifically, the tune “I Could Swear There Was Somebody Here”.